 Cortney was a state runner-up in 1999 at 189lbs.
 He wrestled one year at Sacramento City College, and placed at the Junior College State Championships.
 Cortney is married, with multiple kids and lives in the town of Lincoln here in Northern California.

 Jennifer - "A Once in a Lifetime High School Athlete" As a high school junior (2010), Jennifer wrestled in the United States Open Nationals for Women and placed 7th.
 She was the only HS athlete in the competition.
 As a senior in high school she placed 5th at the US Women's Open Nationals.
 Jennifer won 55 career varsity matches (all against boys!).
 She was a 3x Section Medalist (all against boys).
 As a sophomore (2009) she won the Girls Folkstyle National Championship.
 As a true freshman in college (Oklahoma City College) she won an NCAA National Championship.
 As a true freshman in college, her team won the National Duals and Jennifer was voted "Outstanding Wrestler" of the tournament.
 In 2012 Jennifer qualified for the United States Olympic Team as an alternate for the London Olympic Games; she placed third at the Olympic Trials.
 Jennifer placed 5th at the 2012 Junior World Championships in Thailand and 3rd at the 2013 Junior World Championships in Bulgaria.
-Jennifer is a 2x US Open National Champion (2016 Outstanding Wrestler) and has medaled 7x at the Women's US Open National Championships.
-At this writing, Jennifer is currently ranked #8 in the world at the senior level.
+Jennifer is a 3x US Open National Champion (2016 Outstanding Wrestler) and has medaled 7x at the Women's US Open National Championships.

 Outstanding Wrestler Award - 2016 US Open National Championships.